For additional questions or support, please contact us.

 Addressing the Coronavirus - All new admissions will be tested for COVID-19

 The health, safety and well-being of our patients is Glenbeigh's top priority.
-Systems and processes remain in place during the COVID-19 pandemic to protect both patients and staff.
+Systems and processes remain in place as the COVID-19 pandemic restrictions ease to protect both patients and staff.
 All new admissions to Glenbeigh will be tested for COVID-19.
-This measure is being added to the pre-screen and screening processes already being practiced.
+This measure is part of the pre-screen and screening processes already being practiced.

 COVID-19 tests will be administered by Glenbeigh's nursing staff on the day of admission and repeated on a pre-determined schedule or as needed.
 Glenbeigh uses the most accurate tests available.

 Glenbeigh continues to promote the use of masks, social distancing, daily temperature checks and hand washing among patients and staff.